How Many Keywords Should You Use for SEO

 how many keywords should you use for seo serp

-The simplest and most accessible method to check the competition in order to nail down the search intent is to take your primary keyword and pop it into Google.
+The simplest and most accessible method to check the competition to nail down the search intent is to take your primary keyword and pop it into Google.
 Now, check out those top-ranking pages and pay attention to a few key things:

 • Dominating content format – Look closely at the content formats rocking the charts.
 You’ll see reviews, comparisons, listicles, how-to guides, and opinion-based articles stealing the show – that is generally evergreen content.